-Results from the CodeBreaK 100 clinical study, evaluating Sotorasib (AMG 510) in 126 patients with KRAS G12C-mutant advanced non-small cell lung cancer (NSCLC), who had failed a median of two prior lines of anti-cancer therapies are reported to be positive and will be released at the IASLC 2020 World Congress on Lung Cancer taking place January 2021 and confirmed a 37% response rate.
+Results from the CodeBreaK 100 clinical study, evaluating Sotorasib in 126 patients with KRAS G12C-mutant advanced non-small cell lung cancer NSCLC, who had failed a median of two prior lines of anti-cancer therapies are reported to be positive and were released at the IASLC 2020 World Congress on Lung Cancer taking place January 2021 and confirmed a 37% response rate.
 (4)

 KRAS is an oncogene that impacts the growth of lung, pancreatic and colorectal cancers.
 AMG510 is the first medication of its kind to reach clinical testing and binds to mutated KRAS protein which “turns off” the signals it sends to trigger cell division and cancer cell growth.

-AMG 510 (Amgen) irreversibly inhibits KRAS G12C by permanently blocking it in an inactive GDP-bound state and represents a first-in-class novel small molecular inhibitor that specifically binds to a mutant protein in KRAS.
-G12C occurs in roughly 13% of non-small cell lung cancers (NSCLC), 3% to 5% of colorectal cancers, and between 1% and 3% of other cancers.
+Sotorasib irreversibly inhibits KRAS G12C by permanently blocking it in an inactive GDP-bound state and represents a first-in-class novel small molecular inhibitor that specifically binds to a mutant protein in KRAS.
+G12C occurs in roughly 13% of NSCLC's, 3% to 5% of colorectal cancers, and between 1% and 3% of other cancers.

 Among 10 NSCLC patients with the KRAS G12C mutation confirmed by gene sequencing five individuals experienced a partial response to therapy and four had stable disease.
 All patients who responded remain on therapy with follow-up stretching from seven weeks to more than six months.
 Interestingly, results didn't appear as positive in colorectal cancer, however, where 13 of 18 evaluable patients had stable disease.